 This is the right guide for parents with kids between the age of one to four.
 It is written by Dr. Karp Harvey, a well-known child development expert.

-Dr. Karp promises that by the end of the book, parents will find ways to help their kids learn patience, self-confidence, and cooperation, as they adopt disciplined behaviors.
+Dr. Karp promises that parents will find ways to help their kids learn patience, self-confidence, and cooperation by the end of the book as they adopt disciplined behaviors.

 This book will help a parent to: